Goldielockz30/saas-blueprint/README.md

    _(If you're not sure what goes here, feel free to reach out, for now you can continue the steps without real keys.)_

-> Side Note: settings.json is pre configured in the vs.code folder so VS Code will automaticallly use the correct formatter and style rules from the start.
+> Side Note: settings.json is pre configured in the .vscode folder so VS Code will automatically use the correct formatter and style rules from the start.

 6. Set up your Python virtual environment (`.venv`) and install python packages.